ryanlangfordnz/file_utilities/README.md

 ## Deduplicator

 Run from the command line with a file path as an argument, will leave only one copy of each file.
-Uses a hash of the file contents, so differently named files with identical contents will be removed
+Uses a hash of the file contents, so differently named files with identical contents will be removed.

-Example, assuming you are in the directory containing deduplicator.py:
+Example:

 ```
 $ D:\python\file_utilities> python deduplicator -p *path to folder I want to clean up*